 Does TMJ surgery change your face?

-Your face can appear imbalanced from the front, the side, or both when your jaw is out of place.
+Your face can appear sunken in from the front, the side, or both when your jaw is out of place.
 Your facial symmetry may appear more aligned after a restorative jaw treatment.
 So, TMJ surgery may change the shape of your face but it is usually for the better.

 Schedule a consult for TMJ treatment in Frederick, MD.
 If you think that you have a TMJ disorder, call the Frederick Center for Dentistry at 301-264-5680.
 You can also request a dentist appointment with our dentists on our website.
 We offer various forms of TMJ treatment in Frederick to help you find relief from your TMJ symptoms.